Karivool/okpizza/docs/api-endpoints.md

 - `DELETE /api/session`
 - `GET /api/session`

-### Notes

-- `GET /api/notes`
-  - Notes index/search
-  - accepts `tag_name` query param to list notes by tag
-  - accepts pagination params (if I get there)
-- `POST /api/notes`
-- `GET /api/notes/:id`
-- `PATCH /api/notes/:id`
-- `DELETE /api/notes/:id`

-### Notebooks

-- `GET /api/notebooks`
-- `POST /api/notebooks`
-- `GET /api/notebooks/:id`
-- `PATCH /api/notebooks/:id`
-- `DELETE /api/notebooks/:id`
-- `GET /api/notebooks/:id/notes`
-  - index of all notes for a notebook
-  - accepts pagination params (if I get there)

-### Tags

-- A note's tags will be included in the note show template
-- `GET /api/tags`
-  - includes query param for typeahead suggestions
-- `POST /api/notes/:note_id/tags`: add tag to note by name
-  - if note doesn't already exist, it will be created
-- `DELETE /api/notes/:note_id/tags/:tag_name`: remove tag from note by name
+- Users and Sessions in this case is your standard log in/log out

+### Matches

+- `GET /api/users`
+  - Retrieves all users in database
+- `POST /api/users`
+  - Adds a new user to the database
+- `GET /api/users/:id`
+  - Retrieves a specific user by ID
+- `PATCH /api/users/:id`
+  - Update database of users with edited params
+- `DELETE /api/users/:id`
+  - Delete users from database.
+Not the highest priority for now.

+### Likes

+- `GET /api/likes`
+  - Retrieves all likes in database
+- `POST /api/likes`
+- `GET /api/likes/:id`
+- `PATCH /api/likes/:id`
+- `DELETE /api/likes/:id/user`
+  - Deletes a like made on a specific user
+- `GET /api/likes/:id/user`
+  - Gets all likes a specific user has made

+### Visitors

+- This feature may have to come later
+- `GET /api/visitors`
+  - Gets all user pages visited
+- `POST /api/visitors`
+- `GET /api/visitors/:id`
+  - Gets all visits a user has by ID
+- `GET /api/visitors/:id/user`
+  - Gets all visits made to a specific user

+### Profile

+- Should be able to reuse what was used for Matches, just for one user
+- `GET /api/users/:id`
+  - Retrieves a specific user by ID
+- `PATCH /api/users/:id`
+  - Update a specific user's profile params
+- `DELETE /api/users/:id`
+  - Delete a specific user's profile